 Sharing our journeys in recreating our resilience

-The Barbra Schlifer Clinic: is a specialized clinic for women experiencing violence.
-The Clinic assists over 5,000 women a year to build lives free from violence through counselling, legal representation and language interpretation.
-To learn more about the Clinic and the services it offers, please visit schliferclinic.com
+The Barbra Schlifer Commemorative Clinic is a specialized clinic for women experiencing violence.
+It assists over 5,000 women a year to build lives free from violence through counselling, legal representation and language interpretation.
+To learn more about the Clinic and the services it offers, please visit schliferclinic.com.

 111 Queen's Park